Garfield: System Support for Byzantine Machine Learning: The Design

-\paragraph{Controller.} This module controls the training task.
+\paragraph{Controller} This module controls the training task.
 It is used for cluster deployment, definition of parameters, as well as for launching experiments.
 This encompasses parsing the cluster information, such as nodes' jobs (servers or workers) as well as their IPs and port numbers, starting the training procedure over SSH, and parsing experiments' parameters, e.g.,\ the maximum number of Byzantine workers and servers.

-\paragraph{Experiment.} This module abstracts the available models and datasets for training.
-We implement a unified interface to the TensorFlow \emph{slim} research models and \emph{TorchVision} models.
+\paragraph{Experiment} This module abstracts the available models and datasets for training.
+Our design gives a unified interface to the TensorFlow \emph{slim} research models, \emph{Keras}, and \emph{TorchVision} models.
 This enables us to experiment with various models, e.g.,\ ResNet~\cite{DBLP:journals/corr/HeZR016} and VGG~\cite{simonyan2014very}.
 On the training side, we leverage the \emph{compute} and \emph{apply} gradients functions to the underlying system, be it TensorFlow or PyTorch.
-We give unified interfaces for reading, writing, and updating the parameter vector.
-Having this fine-grained control on the training process is crucial in achieving Byzantine resilience.